 Mark Shannon and Elvezia Sbalchiero, the duo behind A Mano, have worked in...

 the wine business for most of their lives.
 Elvezia is a northern Italian wine marketing expert and Mark is a Californian winemaker.
 They fell in love with Puglia and, when they decided to start their own label, made it their home.
 By producing high quality wines, Mark and Elvezia have succeeded in making Primitivo one of Italy's most talked about grape varieties.
 They pay high prices for the best grapes from 70-100 year old vines and focus solely on quality and a modern style.
-After over 15 vintages, they are now getting access to some of Salento's best grapes.

 The grapes for this wine come from a selection of Mark's four favourite vineyards in the heart of the Primitivo growing region, located in the low hills east of Taranto in Puglia.
 The region is an old sea bed, full of fossils of clams, oysters and urchins.
 The altitude is approximately 30-60 metres above sea level and annual rainfall is 35 centimetres.
 The climate is classically Mediterranean, as Puglia is on a peninsula between the Adriatic and the Ionian seas.
 The Primitivo vines are quite old; most are the original post phylloxera plantings and range from 70-100 years old.
 As with most vineyards planted at that time, they are small bush vines called 'alberello' which are non-irrigated and low yielding.
 The average Primitivo vineyard is quite small, less than half a hectare and the best sites have a crumbly, dark reddish brown soil that resembles instant coffee.